Hypermobility and EDS: What is the best diet?

 Now then, let’s not take this advice the wrong way first off.
 What this means is that people should focus on nutrition on a person by person basis, and not because they have EDS or hypermobility.
 If you look at member of the general population, some can eat gluten, some cant.
 Some do much better with less carbs in their diet, and some do better with more.
 Nutrition, at the end of the day, is all about individuality.

 Just because you have EDS doesn’t mean you need to follow a specific diet, your nutrition should be based upon what you need as an individual, and EDS may impact this area for you, but not in another individual.
 The decision to exclude specific foods from your diet should be a personal one, grounded in your experiences and guided by professional advice.
 If certain foods consistently trigger discomfort, it’s worth discussing this with a healthcare professional.
-Similarly, if you have a diagnosed food allergy, it’s essential to avoid the allergenic foods to prevent adverse reactions.
+Similarly, if you have a diagnosed food allergy, it’s essential to avoid allergenic foods to prevent adverse reactions.

-Keep in mind that certain health conditions can co-exist with EDS and HSD, such as irritable bowel syndrome (IBS), Gastroesophageal Reflux Disease (GERD), or Celiac Disease, and may necessitate specific dietary adjustments.
+Remember that certain health conditions can co-exist with EDS and HSD, such as irritable bowel syndrome (IBS), Gastroesophageal Reflux Disease (GERD), or Celiac Disease, and may necessitate specific dietary adjustments.
 In these instances, professional guidance can be a huge help to navigate your dietary choices without compromising on your nutritional needs.

 When is a Specific Diet Necessary for EDS?